drivechain-project/drivechain.info/index.md

 <div class="clearfix"></div>

-## More Info
+### More Info

-Drivechain is made of two technologies:
+Drivechain is made of two BTC soft-forks:

 1. [**Hashrate Escrows**](https://github.com/bitcoin/bips/pull/642) -- "Container UTXOs" that compress 3-6 months of blockchain data into a fixed 32-bytes.
 2. [**Blind Merged Mining**](https://github.com/bitcoin/bips/pull/643) -- Replaces the act of running a sidechain node with the act of including a single high-fee transaction.

 Please [read the FAQ](/faq/index.html)!

 <!--